 Generally, a run takes between 4 hours and approximately 55 hours depending on the number of cycles you perform.
 See the MiSeq System Product Information Sheet for complete information.

-No. Cluster generation is performed on the MiSeq instrument as part of the run.
+No. Cluster generation is performed on the MiSeq System as part of the run.
 No other instruments are required for sequencing on the MiSeq.

 The post-run wash takes approximately 30 minutes.

-The MiSeq runs on Windows 7 Embedded Standard.
+The MiSeq System runs on Windows 7 Embedded Standard.

 Yes.
 The new MiSeq software package is backward compatible with v2 reagents.
 Using the RFID feature, the MiSeq automatically recognizes which kit version is loaded for the run and chooses the appropriate Q-table.
 There are no changes to v2 workflows.